-To purchase a painting click on the PayPal button under the artwork and follow the instructions for PayPal.
+To purchase an item click on the PayPal button under the artwork and follow the instructions for PayPal.
 A painting is available if it isn't marked SOLD or NFS (Not for Sale).
-You may contact the art estate administrator at:email@example.com
+You may contact the art estate administrator at:firstname.lastname@example.org

 Search This Blog